Are you planning to visit Birmingham, perhaps for the 2022 Commonwealth Games? You could extend your visit with one of these fantastic day trips

 Fancy stepping back in time to see what life might have been like for the Peaky Blinders?

-Are you a fan of Peaky Blinders, the BBC drama that follows the life of the Shelby family?
-If so, you may already know that scenes from all five seasons were shot at the Black Country Living Museum.
+If you’re a fan of Peaky Blinders, you may already know that scenes from the series were shot at the Black Country Living Museum.

 It’s an immersive open-air museum that is set in 26 acres of land in the heart of the Black Country.
 That’s the name given to the area west of Birmingham that covers much of the boroughs of Dudley, Sandwell, Walsall and Wolverhampton.
 It gained this name because of the thick black soot that covered the area in the 19th century.